Tracy-miranja/project-trial/readme.md

 # 📖 MIRANJA TRACY <a name="about-project"></a>

-**MIRANJA TRACY Portfolio** is a webpage That i have created to test whether i grasp steps i learnt.
+**MIRANJA TRACY trial project** is a webpage That i have created to test whether i grasp steps i learnt.

 ## 🛠 Built With <a name="built-with"></a>